Welcome to the

 Empowering children and families in ways that remind of Robert, whose life left us richer, but whose death at the hands of a distracted driver motivates us to act.

-Make plans now for Friday, August 14, 2020.
+Make plans now for Saturday, August 14, 2020.
 Plan a ride, walk, swim, hike, kayak, canoe - whatever way you move.
-Take a photo and post it in memory of Robert.
+Take a photo and post it in memory of Robert on our Annual Ride for Robert Facebook page.
 Or perform a random act of kindness (so "Robert-like") and tell us about it on the page.

 The Annual Ride for Robert